 Another BC dissenter said: I hate prologues.
 I even hated my own prologue the one time I wrote one.
 I just think I should be able to more eloquently tell the story than use a big, fat label like Prologue.
 I think if I feel I need a prologue maybe it is because I’m not starting my story correctly.

 Fair point.
 But does it presuppose a linear narrative through a logical chronology (tautology?
 Ed.)
 Can a prologue save the situation when time, viewpoints and tenses are less traditional, or be something to refer back to during a complicated plot?
 I’m reminded of rewinding episodes of Inspector Morse and descendants to review the bit before the titles start.

-In my first version of The Infinity Pool, I tried to increase the suspense gradually until (a thing) happened.
+In my first version of The Infinity Pool, I tried to increase the suspense gradually until a thing happened.
 A friend who teaches creative writing said: “You’ll lose your readers before they get there.
 Put the thing at the beginning, as a hook”.
-To all intents and purposes, it then became a prologue, but I didn’t call it that.
-(Did I just confess to the lazy writing/plotting style lambasted above?)
+To all intents and purposes, the thing then became a prologue, but I didn’t call it that.
+Did I just confess to the lazy writing/plotting style lambasted above?

 Prologues, duh!
 This blog post is just the start of my problems…

 NY resolution?
 I’ve resolved my second novel will be doing the rounds of the publishers by next month.
 First to tell them what I write.
 I think it’s literary fiction.
 Every now and then I look up some definitions to make sure: